-- Identify stakeholders and affected parties. - Conduct outreach to affected parties (stakeholder meetings). - Identify and document concerns and issues of affected parties and provide responses to those issues. - Outline a preliminary decision process to be used to recommend instream flow criteria.
+- Identify stakeholders and affected parties from both within the watershed and from elsewhere where there is interest in the Illinois River (e.g., regional tourism). - Conduct outreach to affected parties (stakeholder meetings).

+- Identify and document concerns and issues of affected parties and provide responses to those issues. - Outline a preliminary decision process to be used to recommend ISF criteria.

-This first component of Phase 1 would address the following legal and policy issues already identified by the Instream Flow Advisory Group in the 2011 OWRB Instream Flow Issues and Recommendations report:
+This first component of Phase 1 would address the following legal and policy issues in the context of the Illinois River study as those have been identified by the Instream Flow Advisory Group in the 2011 OWRB Instream Flow Issues and Recommendations report:

-- Legal considerations

-- Potential effect on current and future water right holders

-- Process for implementing flow recommendations

-- Need for statutory changes

-- Need for a formal instream flow program

-While these issues were initially identified from an abstract, statewide perspective, the pilot study would address them only in regard to the specific Illinois River study area.
+- Consideration of relevant legal and regulatory factors in the Illinois River study area - Potential effect on current and future water right holders for municipal, industrial, agricultural, and other out-of-stream uses in the Illinois River study area - Process for implementing flow recommendations in the Illinois River study area While these issues were initially identified from an abstract, statewide perspective, the pilot study would address them in context specific to the Illinois River study area.

-The Advisory Group also raised concerns about the economics of implementing an instream flow program in Oklahoma both in terms of study costs and economic benefits/costs on developmental and non-developmental resources.
-These economic issues preliminarily would be addressed in the institutional analysis for the Illinois River and then refined as the study proceeded through the alternatives analysis and recommendation phases.
+The Advisory Group also raised concerns about the economics of implementing an ISF program in Oklahoma both in terms of study costs and economic benefits/costs on developmental (out-of-stream water uses) and nondevelopmental (ISF-related) resources.
+These economic issues would be analyzed in specific context of the Illinois River study area.